-13 Things You May Not Know About LongHorn Steakhouse
+10 Things You Never Knew About LongHorn Steakhouse

-One of America's most popular steakhouse chains, LongHorn Steakhouse now has over 500 locations around the world, with millions of diners enjoying steaks of all types at decent prices, along with a menu of satisfying sides, starters, sandwiches, soups, salads, and desserts.
+One of America's most popular steakhouse chains, LongHorn Steakhouse, now has over 500 locations around the world.
+Millions of diners love it for the steaks of all types at decent prices, along with a menu of satisfying sides, starters, sandwiches, soups, salads, and desserts.

 However, while steak connoisseurs may think they know everything there is to know about the under those big horns, only LongHorn insiders really know what goes on behind the scenes.
-From the best cuts to order to secret deals, read on for all the best insider tips and secrets.
+From ways to chain keeps costs low to how to score a deal, read on for all the best insider tips and secrets.

 The founder also started another meaty restaurant